← Thought Leadership

 If your business is outside the EU

-NIS2 is a directive, not a regulation: each member state transposes it into national law, so the precise thresholds, registration duties, and penalties vary by country.
-You need to check the implementing law of each member state where you operate, not just the directive text.
+NIS2 is a directive: each member state transposes it into national law, so the precise thresholds, registration duties, and penalties vary by country.
+You need to check the implementing law of each member state where you operate, going beyond the directive text itself.

 How COMPLY.Reg helps

-COMPLY.Reg is a regulatory compliance platform that uses AI to turn NIS2 from a directive — and its national transpositions — into a working set of requirements: it extracts the individual Article 21 measures and Article 23 reporting duties, maps them to your controls, and tracks the evidence that proves each one, with a human reviewing the result.
-Your source documents stay on your own systems, and your compliance data is processed in the EU.
-It is built for European companies and for companies outside Europe that need to meet EU requirements to do business in the EU, and our information-security posture is on track for ISO 27001 and SOC 2 in Q3 2026.
+COMPLY.Reg takes NIS2, and its national transpositions, and turns the directive into a working set of requirements.
+It uses AI to extract the individual Article 21 measures and Article 23 reporting duties, map them to your controls, and track the evidence that proves each one, with a human reviewing the result.
+The data stays where it lives: your source documents remain on your own systems, and your compliance data is processed in the EU.
+It is built for European companies and for companies outside Europe that need to meet EU requirements to do business in the EU, and our information-security posture is on track for ISO 27001 and SOC 2 in 2027.

 Frequently asked questions